voice-hearing/voice-hearing.github.io/content/how-you-can-help/index.md

 *“Sometimes, you may realize that your generosity today is the best choice you can make—not only transforming lives in our community but gently transforming your own heart as well.”*

-At Azumi Trust, your donation blossoms into practical and spiritual support:
+At Asumen charity, your donation blossoms into practical and spiritual support:

-- **Azumi House:** Providing safe, low-rent housing for disadvantaged Christian men, your gift offers stability and a welcoming home where healing begins.
+- **Asumen House:** Providing safe, low-rent housing for disadvantaged Christian men, your gift offers stability and a welcoming home where healing begins.

 - **Community Projects:** From the Hope Garden’s healing spaces, to Ladies’ Day fellowship, to the Children's Club’s joy and learning, your giving nurtures growth and community.